CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 - Test your code - both manually in IRB but, most importantly with automated tests.
 - Try to write tests ** *before* ** you write your production code.
 See tests as a blueprint for your implementation.

-This is a good time to read the 'Naming Standards' section.
+This is a good time to read the [Naming Standards](../extras/naming_standards.md) section.